 J-Bay Surftrips is a new incentive in the Jeffreys Bay and surrounds, organising surf trips, safari’s, sightseeing tours and many other exciting stuff for those serious about the sport, surfing.Read more

-Also the landscape has a lot to offer.
-Especially the different climate zones – the Mediterranean south, the rather dry west, the highland and the subtropical regions in the northeast promise a lot of diversity.
+South Africa, as indicated by its name, is Africa’s most southern country.
+Its landscape is made up of different climate zones – the Mediterranean south, the dry west, the highland and the subtropical regions in the northeast.

-South-Africa combines several different climate zones: the extremely dry Kalahari-desert on the border to Namibia, moderate climate in the southwest and subtropical conditions close to the border of Mozambique.
+South Africa is composed of several different climate zones: the extremely dry Kalahari desert along the border of Namibia, moderate climate in the southwest and subtropical conditions close to the border of Mozambique.

-The best time to travel in South Africa is from April till October; in this time temperatures are most convenient.
+The best time to visit South Africa is from April until October as the temperatures are most pleasant.

 Best season for advanced surfer: June – October